thejustinlombardi/code-every-day/log.md

 ### Today's Progress:

 > It has been an insane weekend.
 Unfortunately, I lost my streak on GitHub this weekend.
 I was away and mostly was listening to DS&A lectures but did not commit any code.
 Then I started on Monday with college again so I've been a little all over the place.
 But!
 I have been steady with my DS&A lectures while also diving back into Java!!
 This new course I'm working on has been teaching me so much!
 Java is a very interesting language once you get used to it.
 I will keep up to date on everything I've been learning!
 For today, I focused mostly on Java and setting up methods!
 I finally understand what static and void mean!
 After all of this time!

+## Day 30-37: March, 9, 2022

+### Today's Progress:

+> I have been continuing to practice my DS&A skills through Udemy and it has been going very smooth.
+The course has been informative and practicing Doubly Linked Lists and Binary Search Trees in JavaScript has been my focus.
+I'm feeling more comfortable with the formats and thinking of the real-world applications of the data structures.

+I also finished my first week back to Southern New Hampshire University in my Operating Platforms course where I'm designing UML Diagrams based off of Java code.
+I've been working through a complete Java course in Udemy as well to get a refresher which has been a blast!

+I'm starting a personal project for my poetry as well!
+I'm looking to design a blog style site that I can display all of my poems on.
+With over 200 poems I've written in the past few years, I finally can showcase them in a central place!
+I'll keep you posted on this as well!